Josiah L. Kopp

 I grew up homeschooled, and graduated high school in 2016.
 People often ask me if I liked being homeschooled.
 I loved it; I believe being homeschooled allowed me to explore and develop my creative interests at a young age.

 In 2014, I founded Koppy and Paste Designs, and later founded Frozen Pines Photography in 2015 (Now both under the same name of Frozen Pines Photography and Design).

-Currently, I am a junior at Concordia College (Moorhead, MN) studying graphic design and business.
+Currently, I am a senior at Concordia College (Moorhead, MN) studying graphic design and business.

-I am the Digital Marketing Specialist at Pioneer Promo in Fargo.
+I am the Digital Marketing Specialist at Pioneer Promo, a promotional products company in Fargo, ND.
 I am also a member of the Fargo-Moorhead Astronomy Club.

 You can often find me spontaneously chasing a colorful sky for my next favorite shot.
 Whether it's an electrical storm, an autumn sunrise, or a starry sky, I'll be there, and I hope you enjoy the moments I capture.